You are here :

 Speakers:

-• - Falko Daub (Pusch Wahlig Legal in Germany)
+- Falko Daub (Pusch Wahlig Legal, Germany)

-• - Karol Hillebrandt (Palthe Oberman in the Netherlands)
+- Karol Hillebrandt (Palthe Oberman, Netherlands)

-• - Tim Richards (Clyde & Co LLP in UK)
+- Tim Richards (Clyde & Co., UK)